Executing A 3-Point Turn (Three-Point Y-Turn)

 - Signal your intention to pull over and pull over to the curb when it is safe, then stop.
 Be sure you are away from parked cars on both sides of the street and don't forget to check your mirrors and look over your right shoulder before pulling over.

-- Engage your left turn signal, check your rearview mirror, your left mirror and then make a sweeping "glance" over your left shoulder.
+- After pulling over and coming to a complete stop, engage your left turn signal, check your rearview mirror, your left mirror and then make a sweeping "glance" over your left shoulder.
 You are looking for oncoming traffic and all activity from the front of your car, to the left, all the way to the back of the car and down the road behind you.
 Continue to repeat this process until it is safe to begin the 3-point turn.

 - When it is safe, ease up off your brake within not more than 2 seconds of your last sweeping glance.
 If necessary, gently press the gas pedal to get your car moving slowly.
 Be alert and keep making a sweeping glance up and down the road every 2 seconds.